 This entails that the level of wealth of the ‘well-off’ increases exponentially whilst the level of wealth of the ‘worse off’ remains at the very least, at constant levels.
 Under the Rawlsian template, the notion of ‘equal opportunities’ would facilitate the partial narrowing of the gap.
 To be sure, the introduction of an agenda for social inclusion has enabled previously disenfranchised groups to enter the marketplace as their grievances are gradually and successfully dealt with.
 Inevitably, this still leads to some form of redistribution of ‘social goods’, which necessitate appropriation of taxes from the ‘well off’, even in the context of a less heavy taxation regime.

-Conservative democracy as the political consciousness of the Market-state.
+New Social Contract as the political consciousness of the Market-state

 The idea of a social contract in which the State sustains ever increasing levels of affluence has been gradually eroded since the economic crisis of the early 1970s, severely curtailed since the end of the Cold War and increasingly reversed since the onset of the Great Recession of 2008.
 In order to consolidate this reversal, the new social contract utilises some of the most fundamental principles of conservatism.
 The historical evolution of conservatism produced three orientations which presently guide the societal arrangements of the West and beyond.

 1 – The principle of ‘order’.
 This orientation can be understood in practical terms as the pigeonholing of individuals into restrictive categories in order to allow a reduced number of people to have custodianship of the political and economic process.
 According to Kirk, there is a conservative conviction that civilised society requires orders and classes; that the only true equality is moral equality.
 All other attempts at levelling lead to despair, if enforced by positive legislation.